Culture

 Sherwood News

-Officials in Beijing have, understandably, rolled back previously strict policies to stop the drop for years now: the government officially dropped its notorious one-child cap at the start of 2016 and then scrapped the two-child policy that replaced it in the summer of 2021, when it also abolished fines for parents who exceeded the new three-child limit, too.
+Officials in Beijing have, understandably, been rolling back previously strict policies to stop the drop for years now: the government officially dropped its notorious one-child cap at the start of 2016 and then scrapped the two-child policy that replaced it in the summer of 2021, when it also abolished fines for parents who exceeded the new three-child limit, too.

-As the numbers coming out of the statistics office have become more extreme in both directions, so too have the measures that the state has been taking to reverse the birthrate decline.
-Last July, for example, the Chinese national government announced that it would give families 3,600 yuan (roughly $500, at the time) each year for every child they had that was three and under.
+As the numbers coming out of the statistics office have become more extreme in both directions, so too have the measures that the state has been taking to reverse the birth rate decline.
+Last July, for example, the Chinese national government announced that it would give families 3,600 yuan (roughly $500, at the time) each year for every child they had that was 3 and under.
 This year, things have picked up again, with a new 13% VAT rate on condoms, birth control, and other contraceptive items.

 More Culture